viannik/py-taxi-service-authentication/README.md

 3. Display the username on the top of the sidebar and login/logout button depending on if the user is authenticated.
 If the driver clicks on username - the corresponding Driver detail page must open.

-4. Protect all your views from unauthenticated users using `login_required` decorator and `LoginRequiredMixin`.
+4. Protect all your views from unauthenticated users.

 5. In Driver's list view add (Me), if this is a current user: